clixell/clixell-content/README.md

 Go to:
 https://mystore.myshopify.com/apps/cxl-content/featured

-You will be met by a blank page with "Hello, World." on it.
+You will be met by a simple page saying "Hello, World." on it.
 You have now configured your listing page.